istifarulah/egpu-listener-auto-game-config/README.md

 The basic idea is from this project https://github.com/diego351/handheld-config/tree/master but it only support Nvidia Graphics Card, while I'm using AMD Graphics Card, so I re-create the project using a portion of code from that project to be used here, changing from GPUtil to WMI to detect eGPU, it should support all Graphics Card whether Nvidia, AMD or Intel, and I add functionality so this script could running in background as Windows Service.

+In the latest update, I'm adding a feature if whether iGPU or eGPU is connected, this script could also auto launch an application, this is useful because in my experience after I plugin the eGPU or unplug it, the AMD Software Adrenaline would unexpectedly closed or crashing, whereas I need the OSD performance metrics from AMD Software to measure eGPU performance.

 # Requirements
 - eGPU is running well and graphics drivers are installed
 - NSSM (Non-Sucking Service Manager) downloaded